"The most powerful tool in my new tool box."

 Derek Rydall "The Script Doctor"

-"Drop all of your "to do" lists – get this book, and curl up for the read of your screenwriting lifetime."
+"Drop all of your 'to-do' lists, get this book, and curl up for the read of your screenwriting lifetime."

 Dave Anderson, President, Compass Film Academy

-Moral Premise BLOG
+The Moral Premise Book Overview